picocms/Pico/about.md

         styles: "float: right; margin: 2em;"
   workflow:
     headline: Pico's Workflow
-    description: Working with Pico is pretty simple.
+    description: Creating content with Pico couldn't be simpler!
     style: carousel
     images:
       -
-        heading: Pico Folder
+        heading: A Pico Installation
-        description: An example of a Pico installation.
+        description: Here's what Pico looks like installed on your web server.
         thumbnail: /style/images/docs/about/thumbnails/pico_folder.png
         fullsize: /style/images/docs/about/fullsize/pico_folder.png
       -
-        heading: Content Folder
+        heading: Your Content Folder
         description: An example of a content folder in Pico.
 This one is from a writing website.
         thumbnail: /style/images/docs/about/thumbnails/content_folder.png
         fullsize: /style/images/docs/about/fullsize/content_folder.png
       -
-        heading: Pico's Config File
+        heading: Pico's Configuration File
-        description: Here's an example of configuring Pico.
+        description: Configuring Pico is as simple as uncommenting a few lines in the included template.
         thumbnail: /style/images/docs/about/thumbnails/config.png
         fullsize: /style/images/docs/about/fullsize/config.png
       -
-        heading: Editing Markdown
+        heading: Editing a Page
-        description: Here's an example of editing a page.
+        description: Creating content couldn't be easier using Markdown.
+Here's an example of editing a page.
         thumbnail: /style/images/docs/about/thumbnails/editing_markdown.png
         fullsize: /style/images/docs/about/fullsize/editing_markdown.png
   themes:
-    headline: Custom Themes
+    headline: Community Themes
-    description: "Community developed themes to customize Pico."
+    description: Ready-to-go, community developed themes to customize your Pico website.
     style: carousel
     images:
       -